JonasKong/78_SolverForQueensPuzzle/README.md

-I had no help on this.
-I probably should have.
+I took knowledge from Tuesday's class to build the Copy constructor.
+I built recordSolutionsStarted() myself,